alex-krull/IP-Seminar/_posts/2025-11-19-Elly-Martin.md

 speaker: "Elly Martin (UCL)"
 ---

-Thursday, November 19
+Wednesday, November 19
-in Bio-NG08
+in Law LT3 116

 ## Abstract
 Will be announced soon.